EQT Stock Analysis — EQT Corporation

 Competitive Moat

-EQT is the largest natural gas producer in the U.S., with scale-driven cost advantages and access to premium Appalachian basin assets that lower extraction costs versus smaller peers.
-Its infrastructure footprint and long-term pipeline contracts create barriers for new entrants and help stabilize margins in volatile markets.
+EQT is the largest natural gas producer in the U.S., with a scale advantage in Appalachia that allows for lower extraction costs and better pipeline access than smaller rivals.
+Its extensive acreage and infrastructure create barriers to entry for new competitors.

 Summary